 Tiers of Iowa Sex Offenses

-If you are charged with sexual abuse or another sex crime or if you’re trying to determine whether you’re eligible for sex offender registry modification, your sex offense tier will become relevant.
+If you are charged with sexual abuse or another sex crime or trying to determine whether you're eligible for sex offender registry modification, your sex offense tier will become relevant.
 The tier of your sexual offense will also affect your registry requirements.

 There are circumstances under which a tier I offense may become a tier II offense or a tier III offense.
 There are circumstances under which a tier II offense may become a tier III offense.

 - Any sex offense that would qualify the offender as a sexually violent predator is a tier III offense, regardless of how it would otherwise be classified.